Bootstrap 🤝

 /api/Bootstrap/peers

 - Authority Mode: Requires the client to receive and store a public key from the bootstrap server before returning the peer list.
+Authority mode allows the static bootstrap server to exert varying degrees of central control over the network, which can be leveraged to ensure network security and serve other particular use cases.

-- Encryption Service: The server initializes an encryption service to handle secure communication.
+Encryption Service: The server initializes an encryption service to handle secure communication.
 This includes generating and loading PGP keys, generating new keys, clear signing messages, generating hashes of objects, and more.

-- Database Initialization: The server initializes a local database to store necessary data.
+Database Initialization: The server initializes a local database to store necessary data.
 It ensures the database directory exists and sets up the required files.

 User Control Panel